 Within the EU, an up-to-date European Pet Passport issued by an authorised veterinarian will enable pets to travel to most countries without any additional hassles.
 A tapeworm treatment will be required if travelling to Finland, Ireland, Northern Ireland, Norway or Malta.

-Overseas travellers wanting to enter the UK with a dog needs to ensure it is: microchipped, has a pet passport or health certificate, vaccinated against rabies, and has had a tapeworm treatment.
+Overseas travellers wanting to enter the UK with a dog need to ensure it is: microchipped, has a pet passport or health certificate, is vaccinated against rabies, and has had a tapeworm treatment.
 Failure to do so may result in your dog being put in quarantine for up to 4 months or refused entry on sea routes.

 Dogs That Are Considered “Dangerous Breeds”

 Breed-specific regulations exist in many countries across the globe when it comes to importing pets.
-Sadly, breeds such as pitbull terrier and staffordshire bull terrier are considered “dangerous” in many countries in Europe and could be denied entry.
+Sadly, breeds such as pitbull terrier and Staffordshire bull terrier are considered “dangerous” in many countries in Europe and could be denied entry.
 There are, of course, some exceptions.
 If the dog is a guide dog or will be in the destination country only for a few weeks, the ban may not apply.
 Check with local authorities before you travel.